|

 Fox

 Fox is on of Nevada’s most productive turquoise mines.
-In
+In the

-green or blue-green stone with a distinctive matrix.
-Most
+stone with a distinctive matrix.
+Most of This turquoise that

-of This turquoise that we have cut has been a light to medium
+we have cut has been a light to medium blue with a dark color

-blue with a dark color of green of blue spiderweb.
+of green of blue spiderweb.

 |